mjy2357/6000E_biomedical_chatbot/README.md

 This repo is  for the 6000E course project.
 Thanks professor Kim and TAs for your guidance.
 The data procession part is inspired by  [LMOps/adaptllm at main · microsoft/LMOps (github.com)](https://github.com/microsoft/LMOps/tree/main/adaptllm), and the fine-tuning & evaluation part are mainly based on the LLaMa Factory [hiyouga/LLaMA-Factory: Unify Efficient Fine-Tuning of 100+ LLMs (github.com)](https://github.com/hiyouga/LLaMA-Factory).
 Thanks for their work.

 # 1. Install dependencies
+You can change to other sources if the installing process is slow.

 ```bash
 git clone https://github.com/mjy2357/6000E_biomedical_chatbot.git